Genesis of the Daleks: Themes and analysis

 Genesis of the Daleks also displays a battle between good and evil.
 Letts enjoyed the fact that the story did not have clear heroes and villains, but rather a conflict of principle.
 The discussion between the Doctor and Davros about the hypothetical viral weapon demonstrates this.
 Hinchcliffe described it as the "hero meets antihero" moment, with the two engaged in "intellectual grappling".
-The episode also presents the "moral dilemma" of whether the Doctor should destroy the Daleks, resulting in the famous "Have I the right?" scene.
+The episode also presents the "moral dilemma" of whether the Doctor should destroy the Daleks, resulting in the famous "Do I have the right?" scene.
 The Doctor's comparison to knowingly killing a child who would grow up to be a dictator shows how the Doctor's ethics are influenced by his non-linear experience of time.
 He considers the good things that may come out of the Daleks, such as that "many future worlds would become allies".
 The Doctor's conclusion that he does not have the right is an example of utilitarian reasoning, and a "duty-based ethical" position.
 Sladen recalled that Baker took the scene very seriously, almost "agonising" over the dialogue.
+Critics have noted that the scene, considered pivotal in the series' history, relies more on the screenplay and Baker's performance rather than high-budget special effects or "explosions".

 Comparisons to other stories have been drawn.
 The Time Lord who appears at the story's beginning is intentionally costumed to resemble Death in Ingmar Bergman's film The Seventh Seal.
 Gareth Roberts has compared this character to the ghost of Hamlet's father, setting the protagonist (the Doctor) on a violent mission with which he has moral qualms.
-Martin Wiggins, senior lecturer and fellow at the Shakespeare Institute at Stratford-upon-Avon, suggests that the Doctor's indecision about destroying the Dalek embryos in the "have I the right?" scene is derived from The Brothers Karamazov.
+Martin Wiggins, senior lecturer and fellow at the Shakespeare Institute at Stratford-upon-Avon, suggests that the Doctor's indecision about destroying the Dalek embryos in the "do I have the right?" scene is derived from The Brothers Karamazov.